ehsanx/ehsankarim/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. M. Ehsan Karim is an Assistant Professor in the [UBC School of Population and Public Health](http://www.spph.ubc.ca/person/ehsan-karim/), a [Michael Smith Foundation for Health Research](https://www.msfhr.org/causal-inference-framework-analyzing-large-administrative-healthcare-databases-focus-multiple) (MSFHR) Scholar, a Scientist and Biostatistician at the [Centre for Health Evaluation and Outcome Sciences](http://www.cheos.ubc.ca/people/mohammad-ehsanul-ehsan-karim/) (CHÉOS), St. Paul’s Hospital, and an Associate Member, [UBC Statistics](https://www.stat.ubc.ca/people).
-He obtained his Ph.D. in Statistics from UBC, supported by a studentship from the [Multiple Sclerosis Society of Canada](https://mssociety.ca/).
+Dr. M. Ehsan Karim is an Assistant Professor in the UBC School of Population and Public Health [[SPPH](http://www.spph.ubc.ca/person/ehsan-karim/)], a Michael Smith Foundation for Health Research [[MSFHR](https://www.msfhr.org/causal-inference-framework-analyzing-large-administrative-healthcare-databases-focus-multiple)] Scholar, a Scientist and Biostatistician at the Centre for Health Evaluation and Outcome Sciences [[CHEOS](http://www.cheos.ubc.ca/people/mohammad-ehsanul-ehsan-karim/)], St. Paul's Hospital, and an Associate Member, [UBC Statistics](https://www.stat.ubc.ca/people).
+He obtained his Ph.D. in Statistics from UBC, supported by a studentship from the Multiple Sclerosis Society of Canada [[MSSOC](https://mssociety.ca/)].
 He completed his postgraduate training in the Department of Epidemiology / Biostatistics at McGill.
-The American Journal of Epidemiology has selected one of his first-authored [publications](/publication/) as ‘Top 10 Articles of the Year', and Pharmacoepidemiology and Drug Safety has twice recognized him as the ‘[best reviewer for the year](/Service/)’.
+The American Journal of Epidemiology has selected one of his first-authored [publications](/publication/) as 'Top 10 Articles of the Year', and Pharmacoepidemiology and Drug Safety has twice recognized him as the [best reviewer for the year](/Service/).
 His current program of research focuses on developing causal inference and pharmacoepidemiological methodologies, and applications of data science approaches in the large healthcare data analysis context to answer real-world comparative effectiveness research questions.
-His program of research is supported by grants from the [Natural Sciences and Engineering Research Council of Canada](https://www.nserc-crsng.gc.ca/ase-oro/Details-Detailles_eng.asp?id=655112) (NSERC) and the [BC SUPPORT Unit](https://bcsupportunit.ca/real-world-clinical-trials-project-themes).
+His program of research is supported by grants from the Natural Sciences and Engineering Research Council of Canada [[NSERC](https://www.nserc-crsng.gc.ca/ase-oro/Details-Detailles_eng.asp?id=655112)] and the [BC SUPPORT Unit](https://bcsupportunit.ca/real-world-clinical-trials-project-themes).
 He [supervises](/supervision/) graduate students from both SPPH and Statistics Department.
 Within SPPH, he developed and [teaches](/Teaching/) a core PhD capstone course that integrates state-of-the-art epidemiological, data science, and data analytic methods.
 He regularly offers [workshops and webinars](/workshops/) about emerging methods nationally and internationally.